vladimirvivien/ktop/README.md

 - Cause: Insufficient RBAC permissions or network access issues
 - Solution: Ensure you have permissions to access component metrics endpoints
 - Alternative: Use `--metrics-source=metrics-server` (default)

-**Prometheus mode shows warning about UI integration**
-- This is expected - Prometheus metrics collection is working but UI integration is in development
-- The application will use metrics-server for display while Prometheus features are being completed

 ### Column Filtering